From Léon: The Professional (1994) to Gunpowder Milkshake (2021), here are 15 movies like John Wick for action fans.

 Mike Hodges’ Get Carter is a masterpiece in the crime genre and a cult classic.
 Michael Caine plays the fearsome gangster Jack Carter, who sets out for revenge, like John Wick, when he suspects foul play in the death of his brother.
 Like Wick, Carter loses his stronghold in the underworld community by going against the Newcastle mob and becomes a loner who must get revenge while facing numerous obstacles.

-The John Wick series is loved by action movie fans because it captures the very essence of a dark action thriller besides being visually stunning.
-The above movies are some of the finest in the action genre, in league with the calibre and class of the towering John Wick franchise.
+There we are!
+These are some of the best action movies like John Wick.
+The series is loved by action movie fans because it captures the very essence of a dark action thriller besides being visually stunning.
+All the above mentioned movies are some of the finest in the action genre, in league with the calibre and class of the towering John Wick franchise.
 Watch them to re-experience the thrills of John Wick.
 And if you’ve already seen all the above, here are some more worth checking out: Nobody (2021), Jack Reacher (2012), Atomic Blonde (2017), You Were Never Really Here (2017), The Villainess (2017), and Blade of the Immortal (2017).